thomashoullier/emacs-config/README.md

   * I took a lot of inspiration in https://github.com/portacle.
 If you are looking for something that works out of the box and that you don't need to configure then please go there.
+  * https://www.emacswiki.org/ for the configuration of some packages.